TheShahnawaaz/ShahOJ/TUTORIAL/02-quick-start.md

 ## 📋 Prerequisites

-- PocketOJ running locally (see main README for setup)
+- ShahOJ running locally (see main README for setup)
 - Basic understanding of Python
 - Text editor or IDE